Kartaverse/Reactor-Standalone/Install.md

 Note: Click on the "Assets" section for the GitHub release to expand the file download section.

 The Assets downloads are separate files per-operating system.
-You will see the zip archives listed with filename that looks roughly like this:
+The zip archives have filenames that looks roughly like this:

 - reactor-for-linux-x64-v4-beta-23.zip
 - reactor-for-mac-universal-v4-beta-23.zip
 - reactor-for-win-x64-v4-beta-23.zip

+Note: The version number at the end of the filenames will change over time.

 # Installing Reactor